-At School Collective Worship offers a space to all (choose from below or from others relevant to the school)

-e to God

-e to God

-to make a response to God

-to explore a relationship with God

-to enjoy being in the presence of God

-to contemplate the awesomeness of God

-praise and thanksgiving to God

-to listen to God

-to get a sense of things unseen

-to explore personal belief

-elonging to a group that shares and celebrates together, as well as

-being thoughtful or sad together

-ling of connectedness to others in the world and a sense of

-rds them

-selves and our lives as seen as part of a bigger picture

-to gain inspiration

-to receive a challenge to live differently

-to rejoice in being unique and precious

-rent ways of worshipping and about imagery and symbolism

-aith of the local church community

-to participate in marking important features of the church calendar

-to explore the Christian values of the school

-to use stillness and quietness

-to have a quiet moment in a busy day

-to celebrate gifts, talents and achievements

-l questions raised in the rest of the curriculum
+Collective worship in our school influences the way that we live together as a community and before God.
+Members of the community are challenged to think, act and live differently as a result of these times together.
+Collective worship is a time for person- and community- building.

+to think about God remember that these are optional suggestions - choose ones that are right for your school to listen to God to make a response to God God to explore a relationship with God to enjoy being in the presence of God to contemplate the awesomeness of God to offer adoration, praise and thanksgiving to God to get a sense of things unseen to wonder Spiritual character - developing understanding in these four areas Our world to recognise the preciousness of our planet and the natural world\ \so, sometimes, collective worship outside to feel a sense of belonging to a group that shares and celebrates together, as well as being thoughtful or sad together to experience a feeling of connectedness to others in the world and a Others sense of responsibility towards them to realise that life can be hard and challenging, that there is difficulty to be faced, but people can do it together with others to reflect on personal belief to reflect upon ourselves and our lives as part of a bigger picture of life to recognise personal strengths and weaknesses to note feelings and opinions to recognise that everyone gets things wrong and makes mistakes, but it is possible to move beyond them to think in a new way to gain inspiration Myself to receive a challenge to live differently to rejoice in being unique and precious .....to be, rather than do ....

+onal to learn about different ways of worshipping and about imagery and symbolism to learn about the faith of the local church community to participate in marking important features of the church calendar to explore the Christian vision and values of the school to use stillness and quietness Educational character to have a quiet moment in a busy day to celebrate gifts, talents and achievements to consider spiritual questions raised in the rest of the curriculum whatever the age, aptitude or background of school community members where the integrity of each is respected Inclusive naracter drawing upon the leadership expertise of many adults and pupils enabling children to explore and evaluate their beliefs sharing worship from time to time with parents, governors and members of the 드 드 ᄒ local community